 Cloud data integration solutions make it easier to handle the rapid integration of today’s volumes of data while moving data between complex cloud environments efficiently, quickly, and securely.

-What are the costs associated with a cloud migration?
+What are the costs associated with cloud migration?

 Cloud computing has helped many firms reduce capital expenditures and provide more control over operational costs, but it’s important to know all the costs at play so you don’t overestimate the savings.

 - Cloud infrastructure costs: Includes servers and storage.
 Each cloud provider offers its own calculator to help estimate costs:

 - Tools and licenses: Fees for applications such as cloud data warehouse, data lake, ETL platform, and analytics tools